Accidental Friendly FraudThe Pain of Unintentional Chargebacks is Just as Bad as Deliberate Dispute Fraud

 For example, the buyer might have an issue with their purchase and initiate a chargeback instead of trying to first obtain a refund from you.

 Does that mean your customers are deliberately trying to steal from you?
 In some cases, yes.
 There are plenty of cases of intentional friendly fraud, where the customer’s goal is to get something for nothing.
-However, friendly fraud is the product of a misunderstanding rather than malice most of the time.
+Most of the time, however, friendly fraud is the product of a misunderstanding rather than malice.

-Drawing a line between intentional and unintentional friendly fraud can be difficult in many cases.
+Drawing a line between intentional and unintentional friendly fraud can be difficult.
 It’s hard to know the cardholder’s true intentions.
 But, let’s give an example.

-Of course, procrastination isn’t a valid reason for a chargeback, so the customer may claim they never received an item or that a return was never processed.
-If the deceitful attempt is successful, you end up paying the price.
+Of course, procrastination isn’t a valid reason for a chargeback, so the customer lies and says they never received an item, or that they requested a refund, but it was never processed.
+The buyer gets a chargeback, and you end up paying the price.

 Learn about valid & invalid reasons for chargebacks